wmfs/cardscript/README.md

 ## <a name="concepts"></a>Concepts

-__Formscript is built on a handful of key concepts...__
+__Viewscript is built on a handful of key concepts...__

 ### <a name="app"></a>Apps

-Forms defined in Formscript may be rendered and executed by software.
+Forms defined in Viewscript may be rendered and executed by software.
 In this document, such software is referred to an "__app__".

 * Apps can be implemented in any frontend-framework, language or library.
-* Formscript does not impose any aesthetic or UI constraints onto apps that implement it.
+* Viewscript does not impose any aesthetic or UI constraints onto apps that implement it.
-* Formscript content can be embedded inside apps with [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface), [CLI](https://en.wikipedia.org/wiki/Graphical_user_interface) and even [Voice-User](https://en.wikipedia.org/wiki/Voice_user_interface) interfaces.
+* Viewscript content can be embedded inside apps with [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface), [CLI](https://en.wikipedia.org/wiki/Graphical_user_interface) and even [Voice-User](https://en.wikipedia.org/wiki/Voice_user_interface) interfaces.
-* Several utilities to help develop apps that use Formscript (written in Javascript).
-Please see [Appendix B: Formscript Utilities](#utilities) for further information.
+* Several utilities to help develop apps that use Viewscript (written in Javascript).
+Please see [Appendix B: Viewscript Utilities](#utilities) for further information.

 ### <a name="form"></a>Forms

-The purpose of Formscript is to define a user interface, referred to as a "__form__".
+The purpose of Viewscript is to define a user interface, referred to as a "__form__".

 * Forms are typically used to collect information from a user within an [app](#app).
 Forms can be non-interactive as well, and they can be used to simply display information to the user.
-* With Formscript it's possible to configure a form with structure, validation, conditional content, dynamic values and context-sensitive behaviours (e.g. operating differently with an internet connection as opposed to without).
+* With Viewscript it's possible to configure a form with structure, validation, conditional content, dynamic values and context-sensitive behaviours (e.g. operating differently with an internet connection as opposed to without).
-* Formscript definitions are naturally stored in `.json` files (typically one-file-per-form).
+* Viewscript definitions are naturally stored in `.json` files (typically one-file-per-form).
-* In certain situations [YAML](https://en.wikipedia.org/wiki/YAML) (itself just a superset of JSON) may offer an interesting alternative to serialising Formscript definitions.
+* In certain situations [YAML](https://en.wikipedia.org/wiki/YAML) (itself just a superset of JSON) may offer an interesting alternative to serialising Viewscript definitions.
-* Please note that a [JSON Schema](http://json-schema.org/) is available [here](https://raw.githubusercontent.com/wmfs/formscript/master/packages/formscript-schema/lib/schema.json), which may be used to validate the basic integrity of Formscript content.
+* Please note that a [JSON Schema](http://json-schema.org/) is available [here](https://raw.githubusercontent.com/wmfs/viewscript/master/packages/viewscript-schema/lib/schema.json), which may be used to validate the basic integrity of Viewscript content.
-* For comprehensive Formscript validation, please refer to the [formscript-schema](https://www.npmjs.com/package/formscript-schema) package.
+* For comprehensive Viewscript validation, please refer to the [viewscript-schema](https://www.npmjs.com/package/viewscript-schema) package.

 ### <a name="widget"></a>Widgets

 Forms are constructed from an ordered list of "__widgets__".

-* To avoid overloading frontend-terms like 'component', Formscript refers to each object in the `widgets` array as a __widget__.
+* To avoid overloading frontend-terms like 'component', Viewscript refers to each object in the `widgets` array as a __widget__.
 * Consider a widget as an area of a form responsible for a particular task: either collecting a specific piece of information from a user or visualising a certain piece of information.
 * As such, widgets can be interactive ([`text`](#list-text), [`number`](#list-number), [`map`](#list-map) etc.) and non-interactive ([`heading`](#list-heading), [`stickyNote`](#list-stickyNote) etc.)
 * The order that `Widget` objects appear within a form definition is important - representing the order users will encounter them.
-* The Formscript specification offers a fixed set of 26 standard widgets.
+* The Viewscript specification offers a fixed set of 26 standard widgets.
 Need another widget-type entirely or an extra configuration options?
-[Pull requests are very welcome!](https://github.com/wmfs/Formscript/blob/master/CONTRIBUTING.md)
+[Pull requests are very welcome!](https://github.com/wmfs/Viewscript/blob/master/CONTRIBUTING.md)

-__Ahead of the [Reference](#reference) section, here's a quick summary of the 26 widgets supported in Formscript `0.0.5`:__
+__Ahead of the [Reference](#reference) section, here's a quick summary of the 26 widgets supported in Viewscript `0.0.5`:__

 #### <a name="widget-summary"></a>Widget summary